Thousands of Boca and River fans set for Copa final in Spain

 Directors from both clubs were expected at a dinner at the Bernabeu on Saturday night, along with Real Madrid president Florentino Perez and FIFA President Gianni Infantino.

-Boca is seeking its seventh title in South America's Champions League equivalent, which would tie Argentina's Independiente as the competition's most successful club.
+Boca is seeking its seventh Copa Libertadores title, which would tie Argentina's Independiente as the competition's most successful club.
 Boca's last continental trophy was won in 2007.

 River is a three-time Copa winner, with its latest victory coming in 2015.
 The Argentine giants had never previously met in the final.